Donors and Partners

 Our donors and partners make our mission possible each step of the way.

-Here are some of our donors & partners who help us change the future
+Here are some of our donors & partners who help us change the future of young people

 National Council Of Swedish Youth Organizations (LSU)